Renewable energy in Thailand: Solar energy

+Map of Thailand's solar power potential.

+Solar power makes up around 3% of Thailand's power generation.
+Thailand has access to year-round sun and estimated solar potential of approximately 300 GW.
+In 2022, the nation was utilising a little more than 1% of its total potential.
+Ember Energy estimated that increasing solar capacity by 89% and battery storage by 60% compared to Thailand's revised power development plan (RPDP) targets could save $1.8 billion in power generation costs by 2037.

-As Thailand has access to year-round sun, companies like the Solar Power Company Group (SPCG) and Natural Energy Development (NED) began their solar projects in 2010.
+Companies like the Solar Power Company Group (SPCG) and Natural Energy Development (NED) began their solar projects in 2010.
 NED started the project of building the Lopburi Solar Farm, the biggest solar plant funded by both local and financial institutions.
 By 2012, the farm became a 84 MW photovoltaic power station and by replacing fossil-fuels is set to prevent 1.3 million tonnes of greenhouse gas emission over 25 years.
 The SPCG also installed two solar farms by the end of 2014 which would help save 200,000 tonnes of CO_{2} per year.